 Deuteronomy 13:1-15:23, Luke 8:40-9:6, Psalms 71:1-24, Proverbs 12:5-7

-dailyaudiobible.com is the website.
-It’s home.
-It’s where you find out what’s going on around here.
+dailyaudiobible.com is the website and that is home base, that’s where you find out what’s going on around here.

-If you want to partner with the Daily Audio Bible, you can do that at dailyaudiobible.com as well.
-There’s a link right on the homepage.
-If using the Daily Audio Bible app you can press the Give button in the upper right-hand corner or the mailing address, if you prefer, is PO Box 1996 Spring Hill Tennessee 37174.
+Okay.
+If you want to partner with the Daily Audio Bible, thank you.
+We wouldn’t be here if we didn’t do this together and that is a fact.
+So, thank you for your partnership.
+There’s a link on the homepage at dailyaudiobible.com.
+If you’re using the app, you can press the Give button in the upper right-hand corner or, if you prefer, the mailing address is PO Box 1996 Spring Hill Tennessee 37174.

 And that’s it for today.
 I’m Brian I love you and I’ll be waiting for you here tomorrow.